-Our latest social media campaign #SpotTheSignsPuzzle follows the story of Ben, a 15 year old boy trafficked into selling drugs by a gang member.
+Our #SpotTheSignsPuzzle campaign tells the story of Ben*, a 15 year old boy trafficked to sell drugs by a gang member.
 Each puzzle piece represents a sign of human trafficking and each day they come together to form a complete picture.
 Read his story below and see if you would spot the signs.

 At 15 years old Ben’s mother kicked him out after an argument and he was forced to go and live with his alcoholic father.
 Due to his father’s alcoholism Ben was often locked out of his house in the evenings, his father unconscious inside.

 One night a neighbor, Daniel*, saw Ben hanging around outside his house waiting for his father to let him in, and saw an opportunity.
 He offered Ben a meal, and when Ben’s father wouldn’t wake up, he let Ben stay the night.
 Over the next few months, Ben stayed in Daniel’s house most nights.
 Daniel gave him food, clothes and accommodation for free.
 Ben felt someone cared about him for the first time.

 One day Daniel told Ben that he now had to repay him for his generosity and kindness; that Ben owed him for the money he had spent on clothes and food.
 He said that Ben could repay his debt by selling cannabis.
 Ben knew that this was illegal and could get him in trouble, but he agreed because he did not want to make Daniel angry and get kicked out again.
 He had nowhere else to go!

 Selling drugs for Daniel meant Ben had to travel across the UK far from home so he started missing school.

 SIGN 1 – A young boy not in school or at home